Charge sensitivity of a cavity-embedded Cooper pair transistor limited by single-photon shot noise: c CPT-transmission line dynamics

-The adiabatic elimination of the CPT from the total Hamiltonian dynamics effectively replaces the Hamiltonian (\ref{hameq}) by its ground state energy $E_{\text{CPT}}^{(0)}$, which can subsequently be used to obtain the cavity phase equation of motion counterpart to (\ref{differencenoiseeq}).
+The adiabatic elimination of the CPT from the total Hamiltonian dynamics effectively replaces the Hamiltonian (\ref{dressedhamneq}) by its ground state energy $E_{\text{CPT}}^{(0)}$, which can subsequently be used to obtain the cavity phase equation of motion counterpart to Eq. (\ref{differencenoiseeq}).
 Invoking the wave equation (\ref{phieq}) and boundary condition (\ref{phip2eq}), we arrive at

 We identify the above expression as the modified boundary condition at $x=0$ coupling the cavity and pump/probe transmission line, and including the dressed CPT contribution as a perturbation [c.f.
 Eq.~(\ref{cpjunctioneq})].
-We may now follow the same steps as in the bare cavity case to arrive at the renormalized resonant cavity fundamental frequency.
-Before deriving this explicitly, we first simplify Eq. (\ref{phi4ppeq}) by renormalizing the Hamiltonian (\ref{barecavity_ham}), which now has an effective potential given by
+We may now follow the same operator scattering method steps as carried out for the bare cavity case in Sec. \ref{bare} to obtain the renormalized resonant cavity fundamental frequency.
+Before deriving this explicitly, we first simplify Eq. (\ref{phi4ppeq}) by renormalizing the bare cavity Hamiltonian (\ref{barecavity_ham}), which now has an effective potential given by